 Personal injury law in the UK is designed to ensure that anyone who suffers an injury through no fault of their own can claim monetary compensation for that injury.
-If your claim for compensation is part of a split liability agreement then while you may include any of the above damages as part of your claim, you will only receive 50% of the total damages awarded as you have accepted fault for the other 50%.
-A judge will take into account all of your claim for damages and award according to your individual circumstances and then you will receive half of that amount as that is how a 50 50 claim works.
+If your split liability compensation claim is part of a split liability agreement, while you may include any of the above damages as part of your claim, you will only receive 50% of the total damages awarded as you have accepted fault for the other 50%.

-There are other 50 50 split liability accidents that can occur but these examples should give you an idea of whether or not your own accident could be considered a split liability agreement.
+Other 50 50 split liability accidents can occur.
+However, these examples should give you an idea of whether or not your own accident could be a split liability agreement.

-Whether or not you can make a claim against your own insurance depends greatly on your individual circumstances surrounding your accident.
-If you are not at fault for the collision then you will claim any damages, including personal injury claims, against the driver at fault’s insurance company.
+Whether or not you can claim your own insurance depends greatly on your individual circumstances surrounding your accident.
+If you are not at fault for the collision, then you will claim any damages, including personal injury claims, against the driver at fault’s insurance company.

 However, if you are the driver at fault, then your insurance company will have to cover all damages and personal injury claims from the other party.
-If you have fully comprehensive car insurance and you were at fault then your insurance company will also pay out for your damages but you will not be able to claim for any personal injury compensation.
+If you have fully comprehensive car insurance and you were at fault, your insurance company will also pay out for your damages.
+Still, you will not be able to claim any personal injury compensation.